How Are Factitious Disorders Treated? continued...

 The primary treatment for factitious disorders is psychotherapy (a type of counseling).
 Treatment likely will focus on changing the thinking and behavior of the individual with the disorder (cognitive-behavioral therapy).
 Family therapy may also be helpful in teaching family members not to reward or reinforce the behavior of the person with the disorder.

 There are no medications to treat factitious disorders themselves.
-Medication may be used, however, to treat any related disorder -- such as depression, anxiety, or a personality disorder.
+Medication may be used, however, to treat any related disorder -- such as depression, anxiety.
 The use of medications must be carefully monitored in people with factitious disorders due to the risk that the drugs may be used in a harmful way.

 What Is the Outlook for People With Factitious Disorders?